I. What is Adventure?

 VI.
 Examples of Adventure in Pop Culture

 Hook is a fantasy adventure movie based on the beloved fairy tale and adventure story Peter Pan.
 In the film (not in the original story) Peter is a middle-aged workaholic who overlooks his family.
 One night, the villainous pirate Captain Hook kidnaps his children—because Peter is actually the grown up Peter Pan, but he doesn’t remember his life in Neverland.
 He returns to Neverland to get his children back, and goes on a wild adventure.
-After rejoining the Lost Boys and Tinkerbell, Peter resumes his identity as the hero Peter Pan, and confronts Captain Hook in the following scene:
+After rejoining the Lost Boys and Tinkerbell, Peter resumes his identity as the hero Peter Pan, and confronts Captain Hook.

 VII.
 Related Terms